-\$stackargs When set to 1, causes the values of arguments to be included in the output of the where, up, down, and dump commands.
+\$repeatmode When set to 1, causes the debugger to repeat the previous command if you press the Return key at the (ladebug) prompt.
+The default is 1. \$stackargs When set to 1, causes the values of arguments to be included in the output of the where, up, down, and dump commands.
 When large or complex values are passed by value, the output can be voluminous.
 You can set \$stackargs to 0 to suppress the output of argument values.
-The default is 1.

-\$stepg0 When set to 0, the debugger steps over calls

-to routines that are compiled without symbol information.
+The default is 1. \$stepg0 When set to 0, the debugger steps over calls to routines that are compiled without symbol information.
 When set to 1, the debugger steps into these calls.
-The default is 0.

-\$stoponattach When set to 1, causes the debugger to stop a running process right after attaching to it.
-When set to 0, causes the debugger to allow the process to run to completion; in this case, to interrupt the process, enter Ctrl/C. The default is 0.

-\$stopparentonfork When set to 1, instructs the debugger to stop the parent process when a program forks a child process.
-(Also see the \$catchforks description.)
-The default is 0.

-\$threadlevel Enables Ladebug to determine whether you are

-working with DECthreads or native threads.
+The default is 0. \$stoponattach When set to 1, causes the debugger to stop a running process right after attaching to it.
+When set to 0, causes the debugger to allow the process to run to completion; in this case, to interrupt the process, enter Ctrl/C. The default is 0. \$stopparentonfork When set to 1, instructs the debugger to stop the parent process when a program forks a child process.
+(See also the \$catchforks description.)
+The default is 0. \$threadlevel Enables Ladebug to determine whether you are working with DECthreads or native threads.
 The default is decthreads if the application is multithreaded and is using DECthreads.
 Otherwise, the default is native.
-You can switch from one mode to the other by setting \$threadlevel.
-In kernel mode, \$threadlevel is always native.

-\$tid Indicates the thread ID of the current thread within

-the current process.
+You can switch from one mode to the other by setting threadlevel .
+In kernel mode, threadlevel is always native. \$tid Indicates the thread ID of the current thread within the current process.
 You can change to a different thread by setting \$tid.
-Only for use in kernel debugging (either local or remote).

-\$verbose When set to 1, specifies whether debugger output
+Only for use in kernel debugging (either local or remote). \$usedynamictypes When set to 1, instructs the debugger to display dynamic type information.
+When set to 0, static type information is displayed.
+The default is 1.
+Output of the print, trace, tracei, and what is commands is affected.

-should include all possible program information, including base pointers and virtual function pointers setenv [env_variable [value]]

-(for C++ programs only).
+\$verboseWhen set to 1, specifies whether debugger output should include all possible program information, including base pointers and virtual function pointers (for C++ programs only).
 The default is 0.